hnasheralneam/prayertimes/README.md

 ## Development
 Use `plasmoidviewer -a .` to open at default size in a new window.
 Use `killall plasmashell && kstart plasmashell` to... umm... "refresh" your desktop and the widgets on it.

+*Translations*
+After updating any text with i18n(), update the .pot file with `./Messages.sh`, then update the .po files, then compile the translations with `msgfmt po/ar.po -o ~/.local/share/locale/ar/LC_MESSAGES/plasma_applet_dev.hnasheralneam.prayertimes.mo`